ispyhumanfly/gobots/README.md

 A declarative framework for creating intelligent chatbots.
 ## Synopsis

-    import * as Gobot from "./lib"
+    import * as Gobot from "gobots"

     new Gobot.Server({
         name: "Eliza",